$39.99 $47.99 Buy It Now

 If you prefer a simple and quick way to transfer photos from your digital camera to your iPad, you can use the email option.
 All you need to do is connect your camera to a computer, transfer the photos to your computer, and then email them to yourself.
 Once you receive the email on your iPad, you can download the photos directly to your device.
 This method is convenient and doesn’t require any additional apps or tools.

-See also How to reset att digital life camera
+See also How to fix a sony cyber shot digital camera

 Utilize Third-Party Apps